vodnalasanthosh47/Notion-Tools/README.md

-# Notion-Tools
+# Notion-Tools v2
 Notion-Tools is a web application designed to optimize your academic workflow in Notion by leveraging the Notion API.
-It provides a streamlined setup process, automation for semester and course management.
-Many features are currently being developed, like results tracking, calendar management, and cgpa calculation.
+It provides a streamlined setup process, automation for semester and course management, and automatic cgpa calculator.
+Many features are currently being developed, like results tracking and calendar management.

 ## Table of Contents
 - [💡 The Idea](#-the-idea)